ltricot/CSE201_prototype/README.md

 ``curl`` is included at the ``fetching`` level ``CMakeLists.txt`` file.
 It is not header only, but is well integrated with ``cmake`` so that there is no need to do anything else than ``#include`` it as you would for the 3 latter libraries.

 ``zlib`` is treated the same way as ``curl``.

+``pistache`` is used for the http server.
+[Instructions to install it can be found on their github](https://github.com/oktal/pistache)